luciadepaoli/quantum-information-computing/README.md

-# quantum-information-computing
+# Quantum Information and Computing projects
-Quantum Information and Computing course at University of Padua
+Quantum Information and Computing projects for course at University of Padua.
+Titles: CHSH inequality violation, Quantum State Tomography.